voxel51/fiftyone/docs/source/integrations/cvat.rst

 annotating large video datasets.
 Creating a new project allows all of the new video tasks to be grouped together and easily annotated.

- One stipulation about CVAT projects is that all tasks share the same label schema.
+One stipulation about CVAT projects is that all tasks must share the same label schema.
 Thus, if multiple label fields with different schemas are being annotated, a new project is created for each.

-All created projects are deleted when annotations are loaded and `cleanup=True`.
+All projects that were created are deleted when annotations are loaded with the `cleanup=True` parameter.

 .. code:: python
     :linenos: